Help Count Crowds

 Why we do it:

 If you attend very large protests (Seattle, Boston, etc.) there will be professionals present to estimate participation.
 Alt.
-National Parks deploys trained staff for this purpose, and organizers will also release estimates.
-You can help by visiting the protest site and signing up.
-(If you’re carrying your phone at the protest, you’ve already decided being tracked by the regime is a risk you’re willing to take.)
+National Parks deploys trained staff on-site for this purpose, and organizers will release estimates based on overhead image density, location, and sign-ups.

 How to Report

-If you attended a SMALL protest (up to around 100 people) please submit numbers to both.
+If you attended a SMALL protest (up to around 100 people) please submit numbers to all three as similar numbers help validate results.
 You do NOT have to be the organizer.
-You don’t need an exact count, but don’t guess wildly, as the goal is to have multiple reports converge, as validation.
-Outliers will be counter-productive.
-Submit any documentation, along with the time and location of the event.
+You don’t need an exact count, but don’t guess wildly, as the goal is to have multiple reports converge.
+Outliers are disregarded to prevent trolling.
+Submit your estimate, any documentation, along with the time and location of the event.

 Scroll to Top